chaleeuc/pdftools/README.md

 # pdftools
 Simple CLI pdf tool using PyPDF2

-install PyPDF2 using pip install PyPDF2, and program is ready to go
+install PyPDF2 using pip install PyPDF2
 have copies of your pdf files in the same directory as the script
 run using: python pdftools.py from command line